unrealwork/atsd-use-cases/USInternationalTrade/resources/csv-parser-schema-explanation.md

 ## Filter Last Missing Data

 We want to discard data for December 2016.
-We will use the following filter to do so:
+We will use this filter:

 ```javascript
 filter(cell(row,1) != 2016 || cell(1,col).substring(1) != 'DEC')
 ```

-For example, in the first iteration we will check when the following condition equates to true:
+For example, in the first iteration we will check when this condition resolves to true:

 ```javascript
 filter((1985 != 2016) || ('JAN' != 'DEC'))